tranthong90/eventsales/README.md

 1. Group Discount (Buy x number of events for this y amount)
 2. Next Item Percentage discount (Buy x number of events, the next will get y % discount)

+For example, Buy 4 only pay for 3 mean if customer buy 3 events, they will get 100% discount on the 4th items.

 So I build an abstract class called "BaseDiscount" and have 2 children GroupDiscount and NextItemDiscount which each has thier own way of calculate the discount amount.
+In the future, if we decide to have more discount type, we can add another implementation to the BaseDiscount class.
+Or if it fall into those 2 existing types, we can just add more records in the master Data file (Data.json).

 I also have a UnitTest project to check my calculation.